Elkhiouty/ADAS/README.md

 #### D ==> Distance

 ### 3- Sign Recognition
-#### we trained the model on a German traffic signs dataset [Link](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)
-#### then we froze the unneeded cells to have better accuracy on the most common traffic sign on the highways
+#### We trained the model on a German traffic signs dataset [Link](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign), then we froze the unneeded cells to have better accuracy on the most common traffic sign on the highways

 ### 4- Lane Detection
 ####  We managed to detect our lane by calculating the slopes on all the lines on the image and filtering out all unrelated lines